ONSdigital/csvcubed/external-docs/docs/guides/configuration/unit-configuration.md

 ## Inheritance

+This section will focus on re-using existing units, whether in their entirety or as a base to create new units upon.

 ### Linking a new unit to an existing unit

 In the above example we defined a new unit called `Pounds Sterling (£), Millions`.
 Looking at the guide on